red teaming

 What happens in Red Teaming?

-A red teaming attack scenario always focuses on an "objective" to be achieved by the red team.
-To do this, the Red Team uses attacks via email, physical access or other technical options.
+A Red Teaming attack scenario always focuses on an "Objective" that the Red Team aims to achieve.
+For this, the Red Team employs attacks via email, physical access, or other technical means.

 Red teaming:

-Realistic endurance test for your IT security mechanisms
+A realistic stress test for your IT security mechanisms.

 IT security is not new territory in your company:

-You have already carried out several security assessments (e.g. penetration tests) and successfully corrected their findings technically and organizationally.
+You have already conducted several security assessments (such as penetration tests) and have successfully addressed their findings both technically and organizationally.

-Your Security Operations Center (SOC) is excellently positioned: It continuously collects logs and monitors network traffic for unwanted activities.
+Your Security Operations Center (SOC) is well-established: it continuously collects logs and monitors network traffic for any unwanted activities.

 In the last penetration test, your SOC detected every attack